Sonari Airport: Future

 As the airport is too small to handle regular commercial operations and also because of no space for expansion due to its location within the city, the airport will be replaced with a new airport at Dhalbhumgarh, which will be built at an initial investment ₹100 crores.
 The entire cost for construction of airport will be ₹300 crores which will be completed in two phases.
 It will be built on a former World War II era airfield.
-The construction of airport is expected to start once it receives necessary forest clearance from the Forest Department of the State Government, which is still under progress.
+The construction of airport is expected to start once it receives necessary forest clearance from the Ministry of Environment, Forest and Climate Change, Govt of India, which is still under progress.